honux77/ubox-msx/README.md

 After a successful build, the game ROM should be in `./bin`.

+#### CAS support

+Although the focus is cartridge ROMs, CAS files (and audio) is still one of the cheapest ways of loading homebrew games on a real MSX.

+Optionally, is possible to generate a CAS file of the example game running:

+    make game-cas

+After a successful build, the game CAS should be in `./bin`.

+The CAS support has some limitations:

+ - It requires 32K of extra RAM.
+ - The compressed ROM must be less than 24576 bytes.
+ - The loader uses the BIOS, so it won't be fast.
+ - Machines with disk must have it disabled (by pressing shift on boot), to have more memory available.

+Despite these limitations, it is worth considering releasing your game in CAS format as well as cartridge ROM.

 ### Building the docs

 The documentation is available at